pytorch/ignite/docs/source/quickstart.rst

                                             metrics={
                                                 'accuracy': Accuracy(),
                                                 'nll': Loss(loss)
                                                 })

-However, we could also define trainer and evaluator using :class:`Engine`.
-If we look into the code of :meth:`create_supervised_trainer` and :meth:`create_supervised_evaluator`, we can observe a pattern:
+However, we could also define trainer and evaluator using :class:`~ignite.engine.Engine`.
+If we look into the code of :meth:`~ignite.engine.create_supervised_trainer` and :meth:`~ignite.engine.create_supervised_evaluator`, we can observe a pattern:

 .. code-block:: python